FishlandicFishy/patchwork-birb/README.md

-# patchwork-birb
+# `patchworkBirb`
-a.k.a. 布幟天上公雀; a cringy tabletop game concept not to be taken seriously
+## 布織天上公雀

+We at SUGMA Degeneracy Solutions present `patchworkBirb`, an unoriginal tabletop game concept that is intentionally over-complicated and confusing.
+Game ideas have been "permanently borrowed" from numerous sources.

+Check <patchwork-birb.md> for documentation.